jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Calling Dark Majic

+There's a big difference between majic and dark majic.
+The former helps humanity progress technology and become player gods who win the game of civilization.
+The latter stalls technological progress and turns us into mere extras in our own societies.
+Seeing the difference between majic and dark majic is hard however.
+Here's a story that'll make it a bit easier.

 Car commercials are everywhere.
 And they're a great example of old industries spicing up old tools.
 Here's a cool story.
 I've processed about 10,000 car accident insurance claims.
-When I'd ask about the caller's vehicle color, brand, etc. I'd usually get told stuff like "it's epic midnight silver with the special edition package," and "it's an SUV, a BMW SUV, please don't call it a car."
+When I'd ask about the caller's vehicle color, brand, etc. I'd usually get told stuff like "it's epic midnight silver with the special edition package".
 Sometimes I'd play stupid and have fun by asking, "are you sure it was epic morning silver?".
 To which people usually responded, "no, I'm quite sure it was the midnight."

-The real funny part was when I'd ask, "what was the other guy driving?" and nine-time out of 10, I'd hear, "you know what, I don't know.".
+The real funny part was when I'd ask, "what was the other guy driving?" and nine times out of 10 I'd hear, "you know what, I don't know.".
 Not like they don't know the bullshit marketing color.
-"Do you know the make, model, if it was an SUV or a pickup truck, a sedan or a crossover?"
-And still, people didn't know.
+The person didn't know the make, model, if it was an SUV or a pickup truck, a sedan or a crossover.
 When a person hit a horse, they'd remember it was a horse.
 But a car?
 None would stand out.
 That's dark majic.

-Many people buy cars and see themselves as being standouts.
+Because many people buy cars and see themselves as being standouts.
 Yet nobody else on the road cares.
-Because all the cars are basically the same.
-Darth Blockbuster splurges on marketing because the fact is your identical cyborg you before and after you buy a new car.
-Because I guaranteed you when someone's car was damaged, they wanted any car rental ASAP.
-Fancy features and made up colors didn't matter.
-Because going from A to B is all the car did for them.
-Darth Blockbuster splurges on marketing because he's not an engineer, designer, mechanic, or factory worker.
-It also helps a huge marketing budget that gets him paid.
+Darth Blockbuster has to splurge on marketing because the fact is your the same cyborg you before and after you buy a new car.
+I know this as well, because when someone's car was damaged after an accident, they wanted any car rental ASAP.
+Fancy features and made up colors didn't matter, they just needed to get around.
+In short, heavy and fancy marketing is a tell tale sign of dark majic.

 https://www.youtube.com/watch?v=VzY4jkQs8wU
+_Take away the logos and most people couldn't tell the difference between most cars.
+Even if you ask them._

 # MID POINT

-## The Era of Mass Collaboration Is Here, in Bits and Pieces, But It's Here
+## The Era of Mass Collaboration Is Already Here

-Let's take a break.
-We've learned we're in the Computer Age, stuck using the philosophy of the Industrial Age.
+Let's take a break and reflect.
+We've learned we're in the Computer Age but stuck using the philosophy of the Industrial Age.
 That means we still over-value management and competition.
 But we're still in the technologically in the Computer Age.
-So it's philosophy of mass collaboration is seeding itself in the open-source community, whose selflessness is pushing into the future.
+So it's philosophy of mass collaboration is seeding itself, most obviously byway of the open-source community.

 Saying all that, here are some mass collaboration, crowd-sourcing, websites online right now.
+These are examples of our future inside the era of mass collaboration.
 Not only should you take a minute to search through them and contribute some of your time.
 You should sit back and realize what you're doing.
 Because with no managers, consultants, and timesheets, you can help advance humanity with nothing but a laptop, the internet, and you.
+One day soon, you're job will use this services to require less travel, stress, and time to complete.

 Galaxy Zoo: https://www.zooniverse.org : That show in the night sky is of course amazing.
 It's looks wonderful because there's so much stuff going on.
 Our telescopes are collecting massive amounts of data about this massive Universe.
 Astronomers can't look through it all.
 So they're asking for help.